Mountain biking trails

 Trailhead: Cave and Basin National Historic Site

-This paved trail is perfect for families with kids and bike trailers as it winds along the Bow River and climbs gently to the Sundance Canyon picnic area, where you can explore a lovely creekside hiking trail.
+This paved trail is perfect for families with kids and bike trailers as it winds along the Bow River and climbs gently to the Sundance Canyon picnic area where you can explore a lovely creekside hiking trail.
 Sundance is popular with hikers.
+To experience the canyon, bring a bike lock.
 Connector: Healy Creek (2).

-This gravel double track winds and dips its way through the forest, eventually coming alongside Healy Creek before ending at the Sunshine Road, near the Trans-Canada Highway (TCH).
+This double track winds and dips its way through the forest, eventually coming to Brewster Creek Junction before ending at the Sunshine Road, near the Trans-Canada Highway (TCH).
 Riders can return to Banff via the TCH, but are advised to be extremely cautious on this busy highway.
 Healy Creek is used by commercial horse traffic and is not recommended in wet conditions.
-Connector: Brewster Creek (3).
+Connector: Brewster Creek (6).

-Trailhead(s): Fairmont Banff Springs or the Bow Falls Parking Lot
+Trailhead(s): Fairmont Banff Springs or the Bow Falls parking area

 2.4 km one way

 From Cascade Ponds, ride past the picnic tables, over the creek and left to cross Minnewanka Road.
-Then follow the old Canadian Pacific rail grade to the ghost town of Bankhead.
+Follow the old Canadian Pacific rail grade to the ghost town of Bankhead.
 Ride as out and back.

 Starting Point: Tunnel Mountain Campground